 }

-Implement a function to load the light’s properties into the corresponding shader.
-Recall that this is achieved by using the references created in the constructor and WebGL’s uniform set functions.
-Also notice that the camera provides the new coordinate space functionality of wcPosToPixel and wcSizeToPixel.
+Implement the _loadToShader() function to communicate the values of the point light to the uniform variables in the shader.
+Recall that this communication is performed via the references created in the constructor and the GLSL set uniform functions.
+It is important to note that the camera provides the new coordinate space transformation functionality of wcPosToPixel() and wcSizeToPixel().
+These two functions ensure corresponding values in the light_fs are in pixel units such that relevant computations such as distances between positions can be performed.
 The implementation of these functions will be examined shortly.

 _loadToShader(aCamera) {